open-ortho/open-ortho.github.io/_pages/academia.md

 4. When you are using another program, one that is not the main one, do you have to manually create the patient there, even though it already exists in the main system?
     - If so, why?
     - If not, what is basic mechanism that allows this to happen?
 If you wanted to replicate it in your own practice, what are the questions you would need to ask a software vendor to make it happen?
+5. Are there any research projects going on at your institution, which make use of clinical data?
+If so, is it possible to use open-standards for them?
+6. When you are collecting data for clinical research, and you are cleaning it up, in order to be able to use it, consider anonymizing it, and converting it into an open standard like DICOM and HL7.
+By doing so, you will achieve the following advantages:
+   1. Any tool or precedure you created or came up with to do this procedure can now also be used by others, and therefore can become part of you pubblication.
+You might also be able to publish your code on Github so that other developers can benefit from it.
+   2. The data you now so meticulosly helped cleaning up, is not limited to this study only: if you converted it to an open-standard, it can be used by others as well, both inside and outside your institution.

 ## Teachers